AmrShams9/Archeived_Projects/100_days_Of_Code/Intermediate/Snake_Game_Files/README.md

-# Day 24 - Files, Directories and Paths
+# Files, Directories and Paths
 ## Concepts Practised
 - How to Open, Read, and Write to Files using the "with" Keyword
 - Relative and Absolute File Paths